opencord/platform-install/INSTALL_SINGLE_NODE.md

 then you must apply for your own separate CloudLab project.*]

 Once your account is approved, start an experiment using the `OnePC-Ubuntu14.04.4` profile on either the Wisconsin or Clemson cluster.
-This will provide you with a target server meeting the above requirements temporarily.
+This will provide you with a temporary target server meeting the above requirements.

 Refer to the [CloudLab documentation](https://docs.cloudlab.us) for more information.